Kenny4297/Learn-C-Plus-Plus-README/README.md

 * Styled-components

 ## **Deployment**
-Respecting my client's confidentiality, I am not authorized to publicly share the project link.
+Respecting my client's request, I am not authorized to publicly share the project link.
 To explore the functionality and design of this project, please do not hesitate to reach out to me at geckob4i@gmail.com.
 We can arrange a virtual meeting where I will be pleased to provide a comprehensive walkthrough of the project.
 Your understanding and cooperation are greatly appreciated.

 ## **Testing**
 Here is the coverage table for the projects tests: